 The Wild were 2 of 4 on the power play as Nashville accumulated 30 penalty minutes.
 Mikael Granlund, Jonas Brodin and Thomas Vanek also scored for Minnesota.

-The Predators will host Winnipeg on Saturday night at the Bridgestone Arena.
-Face off is set for 6 PM and you can hear the action hear on Thunder Radio.
+The Predators travel to New York on a game on Monday night with the Rangers.
+Face-off is set for 6 PM and you can hear the game here on Thunder Radio.